warncke/immutable-app/README.md

 The Presenter will first use Immutable Access Control to check if the current session is allowed to access the requested path with the requested http method.

-The Presenter will then determine based on what roles the session has which controller and template to use to handle the request.

 The Presenter also performs validation and normalization of input data.